 Not the ducks, though!
 Perish the thought!
 They seem to be out of ducky earshot, and paddle about as unperturbed as ever, leaving wakes, when it’s calm, that are so distinct you’d think a task force of frigates and destroyers must have been out on patrol.

 Not the gulls either, which admittedly out-poo even the pigeons, but which are so graceful in the sky they earn their excremental disdain for those of us below.
 And especially not the terns, which are elegant to an extent that almost surpasses one’s capacity for aesthetic appreciation.
-They come out a dusk, hunting insects, I think, and dipping in to nab small fish, and they pull maneuvers that make an F-16 look sluggish.
+They Flit about all day, hunting fish and insects, I think, and dipping in to nab their prey, and they pull maneuvers that make an F-16 look sluggish.